 Today we’ll be walking through that process so you can craft a better value proposition.

-Firstly … understand what goes into a value proposition
+Firstly … Understand what is value proposition (VP)

 A value proposition explains: